-Michael Jack Dole is a Chicago musician who works a blue collar job.
+Michael Jack Dole is a Portland, OR musician who works a blue collar job.
 He refuses to change his raw, punk inspired garage rock sound in order to satisfy the industry’s predetermined, cutter-cookie, over-produced format that record execs and radio program directors look for.

 “I will gladly wither away for the rest of my life in the warehouses I work instead of seeing my music be over-produced,” he told us defiantly, without self righteous indignation.